imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/using-ethoffline-to-sign-ethereum-transactions-on-an-offline-computer.md

 ### Using EthOffline to sign Ethereum Transactions on an Offline Computer

-It is possible to be able to conduct Ethereum transactions offline using a tool called EthOffline.
-Here's some step-by-step instructions on how to use this tool.
+It is possible to be able to sign Ethereum transactions offline using EthOffline, and to broadcast those transactions to the blockchain by using another application (EthScanner).
+This way, you can conduct transactions securely without fear of your private key being leaked.

+Both applications are located online at https://ethjs.github.io/.

+Here's some step-by-step instructions on how to use both tools.

 1. Download EthOffline (from https://ethjs.github.io/offline).
 2. Notate the address or addresses you want to send to in a text document.